SpenceKonde/DxCore/README.md

 This core uses a simple scheme for assigning the Arduino pin numbers, the same one that [MegaCoreX](https://github.com/MCUDude/MegaCoreX) uses for the pin-compatible megaAVR 0-series parts - pins are numbered starting from PA0, proceeding counterclockwise, which seems to be how the Microchip designers imagined it too.

 ### PIN_Pxn Port Pin Numbers (recommended)
-**This is the recommended way to refer to pins** Defines are provided of form PIN_Pxn, where x is the letter of the port (A through G), and n is a number 0 ~ 7 - (Not to be confused with the PIN_An defines described below).
+**This is the recommended way to refer to pins** Defines are provided of form PIN_Pxn, where x is the letter of the port (A through G), and n is a number 0 ~ 7 - (Not to be confused with the PIN_An defines described below) For example, `PIN_PC2`.
 These just resolve to the digital pin number of the pin in question - they don't go through a different code path.
 However, they have particular utility in writing code that works across the product line with peripherals that are linked to certain pins (by port), making it much easier to port code between devices with the modern peripherals.
 Several pieces of demo code in the documentation take advantage of this.

 Direct port manipulation is possible on the parts (and is easier to write with if you use PIN_Pxn notation!) - in fact, in some ways direct port manipulation is more powerful than it was in the past. several powerful additional options are available for it - see [**direct port manipulation**](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/extras/DirectPortManipulation.md).

 ### Arduino Pin Numbers (if you must)
 When a single number is used to refer to a pin - in the documentation, or in your code - it is always the "Arduino pin number".
-These are the pin numbers shown on the pinout charts.
-All of the other ways of referring to pins are #defined to the corresponding Arduino pin number.
+The PIN_Pxn constants All of the other ways of referring to pins are #defined to the corresponding Arduino pin number.
+Note that Arduino pin numbers, while they will always increase in the counterclockwise direction, may have gaps - particularly on low-pincount devices (If I could go back and redo it, I'd have put a gap in PORTF where the middle pins would be on the 28-pin parts.

 ### An and PIN_An constants (for compatibility)
 The core also provides An and PIN_An constants (where n is a number from 0 to the number of analog inputs).
 These refer to the ADC0 *channel* numbers.
 This naming system is similar to what was used on many classic AVR cores - on some of those, it is used to simplify the code behind `analogRead()` - but here, they are just #defined as the corresponding Arduino pin number.
 The An names are intentionally not shown on the pinout charts, as this is a deprecated way of referring to pins.
 However, these channels are shown on the pinout charts as the ADCn markings, and full details are available in the datasheet under the I/O Multiplexing Considerations chapter.
 There are additionally PIN_An defines for compatibility with the official cores - these likewise point to the digital pin number associated with the analog channel.